-There are a number of reasons to buy products made in the USA — supporting your local economy, potentially better customer service (ie. you can talk to someone in your own time zone and get it shipped faster), a general ‘buy American‘ sentiment and more.
+There are plenty of reasons to buy products made in the USA — supporting your local economy, potentially better customer service (ie. you can talk to someone in your own time zone and get it shipped faster), adhering to a general ‘buy American‘ sentiment and more.
 But in the drone community, there’s a bigger reason to buy from American drone companies.

-In fact, if you’re operating drones for many branches the government, as well as some private corporations, it’s not a choice.
+In fact, if you’re operating drones for many federal branches of government (and sometimes even some private corporations), it’s not a choice.

 Many private organizations and government organizations have banned drones made in China, and some have banned all drones made outside the USA (more on what “made in the USA” actually means down below).

 The U.S. Army in August 2017 temporarily banned its teams from using DJI drones because of cyber-security concerns.
 The Department of the Interior in October 2019 said it would stop using any drones made in China or made with Chinese parts (they are using drones for uses cases wildlife conservation and monitoring infrastructure).
 Other private organizations or other government arms have suggested or implemented bans on drones made from anything other that American drone companies.

 In early 2020 Trump administration is reportedly preparing an executive order to ban all federal departments and agencies from buying or using foreign-made drones, citing a risk to national security.